Music 306 - Introduction to Jazz » Spring 2022 » CH 01-06 Review Quiz

 How did Prohibition affect the jazz community?

-E. It caused musicians to migrate away from larger cities.
+E. It caused many jazz musicians to become full-time composers.

 Question #41